 We care about how and where we allocate capital and believe Environmental, Social and Governance issues shouldn’t be an after-thought.
 Please click here for further details on Pantheon’s approach to ESG.

 We have a long history of engagement with the UNPRI having signed up in 2007.
 We achieved strong scores for Private Equity, Infrastructure, and Strategy & Governance in the most recent annual assessment by the UNPRI.
 Our commitment to developing a thoughtful approach to ESG remains a key component of our investment approach.

-As a prominent and sizeable investor in private markets we are well positioned to make a difference and follow this through with active engagement across the GP community and industry trade associations.
+As a prominent and sizeable investor in private markets we believe we are positioned to make a difference and follow this through with active engagement across the GP community and industry trade associations:

 UK Stewardship Code

 Pantheon has not adopted an engagement policy (pursuant to Article 3g of SRDII) on the basis that it considers SRD II is largely inapplicable to Pantheon’s investment strategies which are focussed on investment in private, illiquid assets.
 Pantheon does have policies regarding proxy voting as well as corporate responsibility and environmental, social and governance (ESG) issues and considers that the principles behind this approach are aligned with those of SRD II.
 This includes the, monitoring of portfolio investments, exercising of voting rights attached to portfolio investments and engagement with managers of portfolio investments.